pmcray/Prometheus_v0_PoC/README.md

 # Project Prometheus v0 PoC

 This repository contains the Proof of Concept for Project Prometheus, a system designed to explore the principles of safe, autonomous, and self-improving AI.
-This PoC demonstrates a multi-agent framework that can perform code refactoring, tackle formal mathematical reasoning, and begin to ingest and reason about scientific literature.
+This PoC demonstrates a multi-agent framework that can perform code refactoring, tackle formal mathematical reasoning, and begin to conduct autonomous experiments in a simulated environment.

 ## Core Principles